Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Experiment

 \textbf{Evaluation Metrics.} Our evaluation covers three aspects.
 (1) To assess geometry reconstruction in the style-free setting, we report \emph{PSNR}, \emph{SSIM}, and \emph{LPIPS}~\citep{zhang2018unreasonable} between content views and predictions, conditioned on the original first frame of each scene as the style input.
-(2) To measure stylization consistency, following prior work~\citep{chiang2022stylizing}, we compute \emph{LPIPS} and \emph{RMSE} in both short-range (consecutive frames $t$ and $t{-}1$) and long-range (distant frames $t$ and $t{-}7$) settings.
-(3) To further evaluate stylization quality, we report \emph{ArtScore}~\citep{chen2024learning}, a recent metric specifically designed for reference-free evaluation of artness in generated images.
+(2) To measure stylization consistency, following prior work~\citep{chiang2022stylizing}, we compute \emph{LPIPS} and \emph{RMSE} in both short-range and long-range settings.
+(3) To further evaluate stylization quality, we report \emph{ArtScore}~\citep{chen2024learning}, a recent metric specifically designed for reference-free evaluation of artness in generated images, and \emph{ArtFID}~\citep{wright2022artfid, chung2024style}.